-Since the pandemic’s beginning, Zoom has become a synonymous for video conferencing.
-Despite its ubiquity in the remote work world, there are still many features that are relatively unknown, keeping us from using Zoom at its full potential.
-However, from my experience, nearly every time I join a meeting on the platform, there is somebody confused about how to use Zoom.
+“How to use Zoom” has possibly been one the most searched queries on Google since the pandemic began.
+It’s no doubt that Zoom has become synonymous with video conferencing, but despite its ubiquity in the remote work world, there are still many features that are relatively unknown.
+And that is keeping us from using Zoom at its full potential – from my experience, nearly every time I join a meeting on the platform, there is somebody confused about how to use Zoom.
 With that in mind, exploring how to set up a Zoom meeting or how to make a Zoom meeting link is as relevant now as it was when the remote work era first knocked on our door.

 In this article, we’ll delve into learning (or revising) how to use Zoom on your device of choice.
 We’ll take a look at setting up Zoom meetings, scheduling video calls, setting up a virtual background, and other tips that’ll help make your meetings more effective.
 Let’s zoom in!

 Table of contents:

 - How to use Zoom on a laptop